 Are you a recognised refugee with a higher level of education in your country of origin?
 You are very welcome to study at the University of Twente (UT).

-Before you start your application, please have a good look at the available bachelor’s and master’s programmes and then decide which one is the most suitable for you.
+Before you start your application, take a close look at the offer of bachelor’s and master’s programmes and then decide which programme suits you best and then decide which one is the most suitable for you.

 DigiD and BSN